python/devguide/documentation/translating.rst

   from one file to others.
 - `pospell <https://pypi.org/project/pospell/>`__ to check for typos in ``.po`` files.
 - `powrap <https://pypi.org/project/powrap/>`__ to rewrap the ``.po`` files before committing.
-This helps keep git diffs short.
+This helps keep Git diffs short.
 - `potodo <https://pypi.org/project/potodo/>`__ to list what needs to be translated.